Prince Claus of the Netherlands, husband of Queen Beatrix of the Netherlands

 On New Year’s Eve in 1962, Claus met Princess Beatrix of the Netherlands, the heir to the Dutch throne, at a party with friends in Bad Driburg, Germany.
 The couple met again at the wedding-eve party of Princess Tatjana of Sayn-Wittgenstein-Berleburg and Moritz, Landgrave of Hesse, in June 1964.
 Prince Richard of Sayn-Wittgenstein-Berleburg acted as a go-between for the couple and did much to strengthen their relationship.

-On May 1, 1965, a photographer took a photo of the couple in the gardens in the garden of Drakensteyn Castle in the Netherlands and their relationship became public.
-The fact that he was a German national, had been a member of the Hitler Youth, and had served in the Wehrmacht, caused great controversy among the Dutch people.
+On May 1, 1965, a photographer took a photo of the couple in the garden of Drakensteyn Castle in the Netherlands and their relationship became public.
+The fact that he was a German national, had been a member of the Hitler Youth, and had served in the Wehrmacht caused great controversy among the Dutch people.
 Among other protests, orange swastikas were painted on walls around Amsterdam as an ugly association between the House of Orange and Germany’s Nazi past.
-Queen Juliana gave her permission to the marriage although she had given serious thoughts to not allowing it.
+Queen Juliana gave her permission to the marriage although she seriously considered not allowing it.
 The Dutch parliament debated long and vehemently about the proposed marriage.
 Only after the historian Loe de Jong had established that Claus was not to blame for any war crimes, was the marriage approved.
 On December 10, 1965, Claus received a Dutch passport and on February 16, 1966, his name was officially changed to Claus George Willem Otto Frederik Geert van Amsberg.

 Claus and Beatrix were married on March 10, 1966, at the Westerkerk, a large church In Amsterdam, the Netherlands, just down the street from the building where Dutch Jewish teenager Anne Frank hid during World War II.
 The ride to and from the church was disrupted by riots with smoke bombs and firecrackers.
 According to some newspapers, there were about a thousand rioters chanting “revolution” and “Claus get out”.
 Claus was granted the style and titles His Royal Highness Prince Claus of the Netherlands, Jonkheer van Amsberg.